Discover the Best Hand Coffee Grinder in 2022

 When choosing what manual burr grinder to buy, the key features to consider are the quality of the burrs for grind consistency, the grind settings as well as its capacity and portability.
 Depending on your budget, there are excellent options available on the market from entry-level to high-end and premium.

 Materials and Handling

 The body and base of most hand coffee grinders are made of stainless steel, plastic, glass, wood, or a combination of these.
-While it is important for the grind experience and overall feel of the grinder to consider what the body and base of the grinder are made off, you want to pay extra attention to the material used for the burrs.
+Pay attention to the length and shape of the handle as this impacts how portable the grinder is.
+While it is important for the grind experience and overall feel of the grinder to consider what material the body and handle are made off, you want to pay extra attention to the material used for the burrs.
 You have the option between ceramic and steel burr sets, the latter being the sharper and more efficient choice, whereas ceramic burrs tend to produce a lot of dust.
 While producers often emphasize the burr size, this refers to the outer ring diameter, which can be misleading, depending on how big the distance is from the outer ring to the cutting edges.
 The measurement of the cone diameter delivers a fairer comparison of the actual burr specifications.
 Hence, burr size will not be a decisive factor in this article.
-Opting for a well-engineered manual grinder that comes with quality burrs will significantly improve the taste of your coffee.
+Opting for a well-engineered hand crank coffee grinder that comes with quality burrs will significantly improve the taste of your coffee.

 Entry Level Manual Coffee Grinders on Amazon